-Action to be taken By Whom When Data on customer complaints and satisfaction of the Apetito Meals on Wheels Service be collated and shared at the next mid-cycle and Environmental August, 2016 meeting.
-The views of the Panel on the service provided by Apetito in both the home and within nursing homes be shared with Hampshire County Council with comments reported back to the Panel at a future meeting. and Environmental August, 2016
+Action to be taken By Whom When Data on customer complaints and satisfaction of the Apetito Meals on Wheels Service be collated and shared at the next mid-cycle meeting.
+Head of Community and Environmental Services.
+August, 2016 The views of the Panel on the service provided by Apetito in both the home and within nursing homes be shared with Hampshire County Council with comments reported back to the Panel at a future meeting.
+August, 2016

-7. REVIEW OF BUDGET PORTFOLIO
+7. REVIEW OF BUDGET PORTFOLIO -